Calligraphy tools

 Paper

 Paper quality makes a huge difference in pointed pen calligraphy.
-However, this does not mean you need to drop a $$ just for practicing.
+However, this does not mean you need to drop a fortune just for practicing.
 There are several printing paper that is suitable for practicing calligraphy and allows you to even print your own guidelines and worksheets.

 The wrong paper causes catching, feathering and inconsistent hairlines, while the right paper allows the nib to glide smoothly with minimal bleeding.